ELEMENTARY AND INTERMEDIATE LABANOTATION Distance Learning Courses

 personal check, money order or wire transfer.
 General questions about

-the correspondence courses should also be sent to email@example.com.
+the distance learning courses should also be sent to email@example.com.

 (All online payments are processed by PayPal.)